 An hourly rate means that you are paying for the time professionals spent working on your relocation.
 This, however, can also vary and depend on a couple of factors.
 That includes travel fees, the number of people working on your move, packing materials, and additional services you’ll be using.
 The size of your home is also a significant factor:

 We have already mentioned that packaging some of your belongings will reduce your relocation expenses considerably.
-Apart from handling the most obvious items by yourself, like a moving binder with your essential documents and a bag with overnight moving essentials, you should learn how to pack clothes for moving.
+Apart from handling the most obvious items by yourself, like a moving binder used to organize important documents and a bag with overnight moving essentials, you should learn how to pack clothes for moving.
 You can also pack small electronic devices, books, beddings, children’s toys, etc. Here are some other ideas on how you can cut relocation costs: